 Otago Polytechnic is pleased to be recognised as one of New Zealand’s leading tertiary providers, and we are in no doubt who to thank – our exceptional staff.

 Providing an environment where individuals can develop their lives and careers is at the heart of what we do, and this is as true for our staff as our students.
 We are committed to attracting, developing and retaining capable staff who are passionate, creative, future-focused and dedicated to meeting the needs of our learners and partners.
 We foster the leadership and communication skills that can make great ideas happen.
 As a research-active Polytechnic, we support staff to collaborate with others and explore their areas of interest.
-And as an organisation, we live our values.
-We act with integrity and are guided by:

 We welcome and include everyone regardless of gender, gender identity, race, ethnicity, sexual orientation, marital status, age, disability, religious or ethical beliefs or political opinions.